EF-Code/face-scan/README.md

 # Face Recognition with OpenCV

-This is a Python-based OpenCV project that detects faces in still images or live camera feeds using Haar Cascade Classifiers.
-The utilities now offer CLI controls, structured logging, and optional recording/snapshot workflows for production-ready observability.
+This is a python OpenCV project that detects faces in static images or live camera feeds using Haar Cascade Classifiers.

 ## Features

-* CLI tunable image detection with annotated output and metrics
+* Image detection with output and metrics
-* Live webcam surveillance with logging, FPS smoothing, automated snapshots, and optional recording
+* Live webcam feeds with various features
-* Automated/manual snapshots dumped to a configurable directory
+* Automated/manual snapshots to a directory
-* Display overlays that show FPS, detection latency, face count, and most recent snapshot
+* Overlays that show FPS, detection latency, face count, and most recent snapshot

 ## Requirements